Omakase app

 Round 1 Findings

-2. Users need an add button to add food items into their checkout bag.
+Users need an add button to add food items to their checkout bag.

 Round 2 finding

-3. Users need better cues to add things to their bag.
+Users need better cues to add things to their bags.

 Refining the design